Pablo González-Herrero

 Academic biography

-Pablo González Herrero completed his PhD at the University of Murcia (UMU) under the supervision of Profs.
-J. Vicente and M. T. Chicote (1994–1997), supported by a doctoral fellowship from the Spanish Ministry of Education.
-During this period, he carried out two short research stays abroad: at the University of Würzburg (Germany) under Prof. H. Werner, and at the University of California, Berkeley, under Prof. R. G. Bergman.
-The most notable results of his doctoral work include the synthesis of the first hydrogensulfido and trithiocarbonato gold complexes, some of which are now featured in widely used inorganic chemistry textbooks.
+Pablo González Herrero earned his PhD in Chemistry from the University of Murcia (UMU, Spain) in 1998 under the supervision of Profs.
+J. Vicente and M. T. Chicote, supported by a national FPU fellowship (1994–1997).
+During his doctoral studies, he carried out short research stays at the University of Würzburg (Germany, with H. Werner) and the University of California, Berkeley (USA, with R. G. Bergman).
+His PhD work led to the synthesis of the first gold complexes containing hydrosulfido and trithiocarbonato ligands, published in Angew.
+Chem., Chem.
+Commun., Organometallics and Inorg.
+Chem., and later cited in the textbook Inorganic Chemistry by Housecroft and Sharpe.